giantswarm/example-opensource-repo/docs/README.md

 ## Index files

 We make use of the fact that when entering a directory of a repository, GitHub automatically renders the `README.md` file content if available.
+To allow for convenient reading/browsing on github.com, it is recommended to provide a `README.md` file with a table of contents for everything within the directory.

-If no `README.md` file is available in the `docs` folder or any subfolder, a table of contents page is automatically generated for browsing that folder within the `giantswarm.io` website.
-To provide a custom table of contents, provide a `README.md` file and set links to all sub-pages.
+On `giantswarm.io`, if no `README.md` file is available in the `docs` folder or any subfolder, a table of contents page is automatically generated in it's place for browsing that folder.

 ## Linking between documentation pages